This page uses javascript to help render elements, if you have problems please enable javascript.

 left col

 The Office for Civil Rights and Equity serves students and employees who have been impacted by alleged violations of the CSU Nondiscrimination Policy, such as Discrimination or Harassment based on any Protected Status (Age, Disability, Gender, Gender Identity, Gender Expression, Genetic Information, Marital Status, Medical Condition, Nationality, Pregnancy or related conditions, Race or Ethnicity including color, caste, or ancestry, Religion or Religious Creed, Sex including Sex Stereotyping or Sex Characteristics, Sexual Orientation, and Veteran or Military Status), Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation.
-Students and employees impacted by any of these types of misconduct are encouraged to access the support they may need.
-It is important to know that whether a CSUF employee is able to maintain confidentiality depends on the employee’s position and responsibilities at the university.
+Students and employees impacted by any of these types of misconduct are encouraged to contact the Office for Civil Rights and Equity to access the support they may need.

-Most CSUF employees are considered Responsible Employees.
-This means that they have a responsibility to report to the Office for Civil Rights and Equity if they know or have reason to know of any acts or allegations that may violate the CSU Nondiscrimination Policy, including any instances of Discrimination or Harassment based on a Protected Status, Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, or Retaliation.
-Responsible Employees are required to maintain the privacy of those involved, but they are not confidential, in that they do have an obligation to report to the Office for Civil Rights and Equity.
-Privacy is the practice of limiting those who have access to information to people who, due to their role, have a legitimate “need to know” in order to fulfill their duties.
-Confidentiality is the legal obligation not to share information without explicitly granted permission from the individual who disclosed it and/or as required by law.
-Confidentiality applies to Campus Confidential Advocates, physicians, psychotherapists, and professional licensed counselors, licensed clinical social workers acting solely in those roles or capacities as part of their employment.
+If an impacted individual (Complainant) shares about their experience with another CSUF employee outside of the Office for Civil Rights and Equity, that employee may have a responsibility to report the matter to the Office for Civil Rights and Equity so that the Complainant can connect with applicable Supportive Measures and resolution options.
+In fact, most CSUF employees are considered Responsible Employees who have a responsibility to report to the Office for Civil Rights and Equity if they know or have reason to know of any acts or allegations of Discrimination or Harassment based on a Protected Status, Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, or Retaliation.
+Responsible Employees are required to maintain the privacy of those involved by not sharing out the information widely.
+However, Responsible Employees are not fully confidential because they do have an obligation to report to the Office for Civil Rights and Equity.
+Employees at CSUF who do offer confidential services without Responsible Employee obligations are the Campus Confidential Advocates in TitanTHRIVE, physicians in TitanMED, and the psychotherapists, and professional licensed counselors, licensed clinical social workers in CAPS acting solely in those roles or capacities as part of their employment.

 Resources are available to CSUF students and employees who may have experienced Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, Retaliation, and/or Discrimination or Harassment based on any Protected Status.
 These resources are available for those who have experienced harm whether they have chosen to report the incident to the university or not.
 Individuals impacted by Sexual Misconduct, Sexual Assault, Sexual Exploitation, Dating Violence, Domestic Violence, and Stalking have specific rights and options outlined in Attachment D of the CSU Nondiscrimination Policy.